akshsgaur/galileo-take-home/README.md

 This project implements a multi-step research agent that:
 - Takes a research question as input
-- Executes 4 sequential steps: Plan → Search → Analyze → Synthesize
+- Executes 6 sequential steps: Plan → Search → Curate → Analyze → Synthesize → Validate
 - Evaluates each step with custom metrics and LLM-as-judge
 - Logs all interactions to Galileo for observability
 - Identifies performance bottlenecks across the workflow